-As of August 3, 2018, we have outstanding 26,252,862 shares of common stock and 5,015,050 shares of common stock equivalents that would increase the number of common stock outstanding if these instruments were exercised or converted, including stock options to purchase common stock based on vesting requirements and warrants to purchase common stock.
-Of our currently outstanding shares of common stock, 18,172,721 are freely tradable.
+As of November 2, 2018, we have outstanding 29,813,168 shares of common stock and 4,832,648 shares of common stock equivalents that would increase the number of common stock outstanding if these instruments were exercised or converted, including stock options to purchase common stock based on vesting requirements and warrants to purchase common stock.
+Of our currently outstanding shares of common stock, 21,732,027 are freely tradable.
 The remainder of the outstanding shares of common stock are held by our affiliates and may be considered "control securities" for purposes of Rule 144 under the Securities Act.

-In addition, we have filed one or more registration statements on Form S-8 registering the issuance of 5,257,843 shares of common stock subject to options or other equity awards issued or reserved for future issuance under our 2015 Omnibus Incentive Compensation Plan, or the Plan.
+In addition, we have filed one or more registration statements on Form S-8 registering the issuance of an aggregate of 6,277,562 shares of common stock subject to options or other equity awards issued or reserved for future issuance under our 2015 Omnibus Incentive Compensation Plan, or the Plan.
 Shares registered under registration statements on Form S-8 will be available for sale in the public market subject to vesting arrangements and exercise of options, the lock-up agreements described above and the restrictions of Rule 144 in the case of our affiliates.

-Our management will have broad discretion in the use of the net proceeds from our capital raises, including our March 2017 public offering, our December 2017 registered direct offering, and any proceeds from sales pursuant to the Sales Agreement, and may not use them effectively.
+Our management will have broad discretion in the use of the net proceeds from our capital raises, including our March 2017 public offering, our December 2017 registered direct offering, our October 2018 registered direct offering, and any proceeds from sales pursuant to the Sales Agreement, and may not use them effectively.

-Our management will have broad discretion in the application of the net proceeds from our capital raises, including our March 2017 public offering, our December 2017 registered direct offering and proceeds from sales pursuant to our "at-the-market" sales agreement with Leerink Partners LLC, or the Sales Agreement, if any, and our stockholders will not have the opportunity as part of their investment decision to assess whether the net proceeds from those capital raises are being used appropriately.
+Our management will have broad discretion in the application of the net proceeds from our capital raises, including our March 2017 public offering, our December 2017 registered direct offering, October 2018 registered direct offering, and proceeds from sales pursuant to our "at-the-market" sales agreement with Leerink Partners LLC, or the Sales Agreement, if any, and our stockholders will not have the opportunity as part of their investment decision to assess whether the net proceeds from those capital raises are being used appropriately.
 You may not agree with our decisions, and our use of the proceeds may not yield any return on your investment.
-Because of the number and variability of factors that will determine our use of the net proceeds from sales pursuant to the Sales Agreement, if any, their ultimate use may vary substantially from their currently intended use.
-Our failure to apply the net proceeds of our capital raises, including our March 2017 public offering and proceeds from sales pursuant to the Sales Agreement, if any, effectively could compromise our ability to pursue our growth strategy and we might not be able to yield a significant return, if any, on our investment of those net proceeds.
-You will not have the opportunity to influence our decisions on how to use our net proceeds from those capital raises, including our March 2017 public offering, and proceeds from sales pursuant to the Sales Agreement, if any, effectively could compromise our ability to pursue our growth strategy and we might not be able to yield a significant return, if any, on our investment of those net proceeds.
-You will not have the opportunity to influence our decisions on how to use our net proceeds from sales pursuant to the Sales Agreement, if any.
-Pending their use, we may invest the net proceeds from our capital raises, including our March 2017 public offering, and our December 2017 registered direct offering and proceeds from sales pursuant to the Sales Agreement, if any.
-Pending their use, we may invest the net proceeds from our capital raises, including o
+Because of the number and variability of factors that will determine our use of the net proceeds from our capital raises, including our March 2017 public offering, our December 2017 registered direct offering, October 2018 registered direct offering and proceeds from sales pursuant to the Sales Agreement, if any, effectively could compromise our ability to pursue our growth strategy and we might not be able to yield a significant return, if any, on our investment of those capital raises, including our March 2017 public offering, our December 2017 registered direct offering, October 2018 registered direct offering and proceeds from sales pursuant to the Sales Agreement, if any, effectively could compromise our ability to pursue our growth strategy and we might not be able to yield a significant return, if any, on our investment of those net proceeds.
+You will not have the opportunity to influence our decisions on how to use our net proceeds from those capital raises, including our March 2017 public offering, our December 2017 registered direct offering, october 2018 registered direct offering and proceeds from sales pursuant to the Sales Agreement, if any.
+Pending their use, we may investment of those net proceeds from ur capital raises, including our March 2017 public offering, our December 2017 registered direct offering, and our October 2018 registered direct offeri